lcbc-epfl/mdmc-public/templates/exercise_template_Ex3.md

 :class: exercise
 Instead of performing a trial move in which only one particle is displaced, one can do a trial move in which more particles are displaced simultaneously.
 You can find below a modified version of the code, where for each step `nParticlesMove` are displaced.
-From the given code, explain how a trial move is now performed and what changes with respect to the previos case.
+From the given code, explain how a trial move is now performed and what changes with respect to the previous case.

-*Hint*: It can be helpful can perfrom different tests, e.g. using `nParticlesMove = nPart` or, for example, `nParticlesMove = nPart/2`.
+*Hint*: It can be helpful to perform different tests, e.g. using `nParticlesMove = nPart` or, for example, `nParticlesMove = nPart/2`.
 Describe the changes you see in the energies and the trajectories in this new version of the code.
 :::

 Your answer here